Golfers' Guide To Winter

 This golfer's guide to keeping your mind and body in shape through the cold winter months is brought to you by Anders Mattson, Golf Professional at the Saratoga National Golf Club, an award-winning golf club in Saratoga Springs.

 "...now you are sitting in the snow dreaming of the warm summer days on the links....I have decided to give you some ideas that will make the winter go faster, as well as keep your mind and body in shape for the upcoming golf season."

 As I watch the snow fly once again in upstate New York, I think back and wonder where our golf season went.
 Whether you play every day or once a month, it seems that you rarely satisfy your annual golfing expectations.
 And now you are sitting in the snow dreaming of the warm summer days on the links.

 This is such a common theme amongst avid golfers that I have decided to give you some ideas that will make the winter go faster, as well as keep your mind and body in shape for the upcoming golf season.

-For those that have no chance of traveling, no interest in golfing indoors, I offer this advice; exercise your golf muscles.
+For those that have no chance of traveling and no interest in golfing indoors, I offer this advice: exercise your golf muscles.
 I am convinced that for someone who does not exercise at all, you cannot do enough strength and flexibility training during the off months.
 There are many exercises that can help strengthen your body and help you make a more effective and repeatable golf swing when spring arrives.

 I advise joining a local gym and finding an exercise professional who can guide you towards a golf-specific workout.
 By maintaining flexibility and strength in your golf muscles, you will minimize risk for injury, and also be ahead of your competition in the spring.